PLCHome/node-red-contrib-velux/README.md

 - **Host:** The IP address of the KLF 200
 - **Password:** The password of the KLF200.
 Normally the WLAN password on the back
+- **Monitoring:** Sets the monitoring method.
+At home monitor, the KLF200 sends automatically.
+The KLF200 in versio 0.2.0.0.71 can crash on a broken ip connection and deny any login until reset.
+Therefore you can also choose polling.

 ### keep alive and startup